ke4harper/MxAPI/README.md

 *MCAPI Lock-free Requests, Version 1*

+The overall goal in refactoring MCAPI is to eliminate the single kernel lock without introducing any concurrency defects or data corruption.
+The first area of focus was the asynchronous message bookkeeping provided by the request double linked list.
+Two lists are maintained: 1) empty, containing the request IDs that are available for use, and 2) full, request IDs that are active or already marking reserved locations in a message queue.
+The kernel lock is completely reliable in guarding these data structure, but removing the lock creates problems from simultaneous request allocations from multiple clients and keeping the list linkages consistent.

+Each element in a doubly linked list has both a forward (next) and backward (prev) reference to reduce the processing overhead needed to insert and remove elements at any location in the list.
+Lock-free techniques make use of CPU atomic operations but it is not possible to simultaneously update two memory locations reliably.
+Sundell and Tsigas<sup>[5](#Sundell2008)</sup> provide a set of algorithms that reliably update the next references and then “clean up” any errors in the prev references.

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).
 <a name="Smith2012">2</a>: Smith, et. al, "Have you checked your IPC performance lately?"
 Submitted to USENIX ATC (2012).
 <a name="Multicore">3</a>: Multicore Association, http://www.multicore-association.org/index.php
 <a name="DesignRules">4</a>: StackOverflow Discussion, http://stackoverflow.com/questions/3609469/what-are-the-thread-limitations-when-working-on-linux-compared-to-processes-for
+<a name="Sundell2008">4</a>: Sundell, H., Tsigas, P., Lock-free deques and doubly linked lists, Journal of Parallel and Distributed Computing , Vol. 68, pp. 1008-1020 (2008).